-Our mission is to inspire and enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
+Our mission is to inspire and enable all young people, especially those who need us most, to reach their full potential as productive, caring, and responsible citizens.

 Since 1860, the Boys & Girls Clubs of America has been helping children and teens reach their full potential.
 Built on the vision of three Connecticut women, Mary Goodwin, Alice Goodwin and Elizabeth Hammersley, the first club was created as a positive alternative for boys left roaming the streets.
 From this humble beginning, a cause and a movement was born that today encompasses more than 4,000 chartered clubs providing vital services to nearly four million children and teens annually.